 - Do not attempt to re-light a firework.
 If the display was a dud, leave it be.
 After waiting for it to cool—experts recommend 20 minutes—soak the “dud” firework in a bucket of water.

 - In fact, be sure to douse all firework remains.
-Do not thrown them away, soak them in water to be sure they are no longer hot, or a threat.
+Do not throw them away, soak them in water to be sure they are no longer hot, or a threat.

 - The individual who is the designated shooter should have safety precautions in place.
 Follow directions and never try to alter or combine fireworks.
 Keep a bucket of water and/or a fire extinguisher and/or a working water hose nearby.
 Wear safety glasses and never lean over a firework while lighting it.